 What is Bounce Rate?

 According to Google, a bounce is a single-page session.
-A bounce happens when a visitor visits a website, views a single page and leaves the site.
+A bounce happens when a visitor visits a website, views a single page, and leaves the site.

-The extent visitors engage with your site is directly correlated with the likelihood of converting visitors to leads and customers.
+The extent that visitors engage with your site is directly correlated with the likelihood of converting visitors to leads and customers.
 When someone clicks away after viewing a single page, it often indicates your site failed to engage that visitor.

 Bounce rate, expressed as a percentage, measures the ratio of one-page visits to total visits.
 Low bounce rates are usually a positive indicator.

 One exception is a dedicated landing page designed to elicit action.
 Such pages are often designed to discourage visitors from engaging with other content on the site by hiding the site menu or delaying access to navigation options until the visitor completes a desired action.
-If the visit results in a phone call, your page has likely achieved a valuable objective and yet Google may record the visit as a bounce.
+If the visit results in a phone call, your page has likely achieved a valuable objective, and yet Google may record the visit as a bounce.